 The hotels are Disney-themed, to the delight of fans young and old, and you never know when Donald Duck or Goofy might stop by for a visit.
-And when coronavirus-related restrictions are lifted fully, those staying at the hotels — and some selected off-property hotels — can sign up for a Disney dining plan or have the opportunity to get an early start on the day at the park with entry 30 minutes before opening to the general public.
+Those staying at the hotels — and some selected off-property hotels — can sign up for the opportunity to get an early start on the day at the park with entry 30 minutes before opening to the general public.

-Staying off-site generally will be less expensive, from the value-priced to the deluxe hotels.
-Plus, frequent travelers can gain hotel loyalty points or redeem them on their Disney vacation, saving more money.
+Staying off-site could be less expensive than the value-priced to the deluxe hotels.
+Plus, frequent travelers can gain hotel loyalty points or redeem those they have on their Disney vacation, saving more money.

-GOBankingRates checked room rates at Disney properties for the selected travel dates and found that a night at the Value-category Disney’s All-Star Movies Resort costs $155, plus tax, for a standard room.
-The upgraded Disney’s Coronado Springs Resort, a Moderate-category hotel, is $264 before taxes.
-A Deluxe Villa, one-bedroom suite at The Villas at Disney’s Grand Floridian Resort & Spa, a Deluxe property, is $705.
+GOBankingRates checked room rates at Disney properties for the selected travel dates and found that a night at the Value-category Disney’s All-Star Music Resort costs $179 for a standard room.
+The upgraded Disney’s Port Orleans Resort – Riverside, a Moderate-category hotel, is $279.
+A lagoon-view room at Disney’s Grand Floridian Resort & Spa, a Deluxe property, is $705.
 None of the prices listed include taxes.

-Off-site, Hyatt Place Orlando/Lake Buena Vista starts at $162 per night — paying in advance will save almost $20 a night — with the Sonesta ES Suites Lake Buena Vista-Orlando priced at $157.
-Rooms at the luxury Four Seasons Resort Orlando, complete with water park, begin at $837.
+Off-site, Hyatt Place Orlando/Lake Buena Vista starts at $162 per night — paying in advance will save almost $20 a night — with the Sonesta ES Suites Lake Buena Vista-Orlando priced at $198.
+Rooms at the luxury Four Seasons Resort Orlando, complete with water park, begin at $1,148.
 All are within five miles of Disney World Resort, and the prices don’t include taxes.

-Tip: If you’re considering staying at a Disney property, you might save money by contacting the Disney vacations department, where representatives can inform you about specials and package deals.
+Tip: If you’re considering staying at a Disney property, you might save money by contacting the Disney vacations department, where representatives can inform you about specials and package deals that include park tickets.
 If you plan to book a room off-site, look for special offers, such as stay three nights, get the fourth night free.

 Now That You’re There

 It’s time to hit the parks.
-Because of the pandemic, you must make a reservation to go to Walt Disney World Resort parks.
-And it comes at a hefty price.
+Since the pandemic, you must make a reservation to go to Walt Disney World Resort parks.
+And a ticket comes at a hefty price.
 A standard ticket starts at $109 for ages 10 and older ($104 for ages 3 to 9) before taxes, according to the park’s website, but the actual price depends on the day you visit the park.
 In fact, expect to pay more for your ticket if you visit during a high-demand time, such as the week of Thanksgiving or the week between Christmas and New Year’s Day, when the price is $159 for a single-day ticket.
-In our selected travel window, a one-day admission pass is priced at $159 and $154 for kids.
+In our selected travel window, a one-day ticket price was $139, or $134 for ages 3 to 9.

 Disney World has four parks: Magic Kingdom Park, Epcot, Disney’s Hollywood Studios and Disney’s Animal Kingdom.
-Your admission is good for one park, though Disney offers the “park hopper” option for about $85, allowing visitors to switch parks after 2 p.m.
+Your admission is good for one park, though Disney offers the “park hopper” option for about $65 extra, allowing visitors to switch parks after 2 p.m.

 The family memories to be made on a Disney World vacation will last forever.
 They’ll just come at a price.